Inside: This Shakespeare Unit Study combines fun activities and hands-on exploration to get your kids hooked on Shakespeare.

 - Create your own book.
 This project does require a drill and an adult contribution, but the final product is absolutely gorgeous and so worth the effort!

-- Eat like William Shakespeare.
-According to this article, “there are at least 2,000 culinary references in his collected works; and the word “feast” pops up over 100 times.”
+- Eat like William S. According to this article, “there are at least 2,000 culinary references in his collected works; and the word “feast” pops up over 100 times.”
 I have recently came across a wonderful cookbook called Shakespeare’s Kitchen.
 I can’t wait to share my review with you, but it will take me some time to cook through the recipes.
 For now why not try Yorkshire Pudding or Mincemeat Pie.